Annealed almost periodic entropy: The determinantal formula

 \begin{rmk} Theorem~\ref{thm:det-form} can be regarded as a non-commutative generalization of Szeg\H{o}'s classic limit theorem for positive definite Toeplitz determinants (see~\cite{SimOPUCI,SimOPUCII}).
 It is discussed more fully from this point of view in~\cite{APE4}, which includes other theorems that also have this flavour.
 The most basic connection here is that the limit in Szeg\H{o}'s theorem can also be interpreted as the logarithm of a Fuglede--Kadison determinant applied to the absolutely continuous part of a positive functional.

 Szeg\H{o}'s original theorem connects to several finer aspects of the study of orthogonal polynomials on the unit circle, and I am not aware of generalizations for most of these to the setting of Theorem~\ref{thm:det-form}.
 However, in the special case of uniformly random AP sequences for free groups, we do find a tighter connection with Szeg\H{o}'s theorem in which many of these additional details reappear.
-This begins with the definition of `generalized Verblunsky coefficients' in Section~\ref{sec:restrict-extend} below, and continues in Section~\ref{sec:three-ent-again} and in the discussion of open problems related to annealed AP entropy in Chapter~\ref{chap:further}. \fin \end{rmk}
+This begins with the definition of `generalized Verblunsky coefficients' in Section~\ref{sec:restrict-extend} below, and continues in the discussion of Subsection~\ref{subs:harm-an}. \fin \end{rmk}

 Even if $\phi$ is asymptotically associated to $\bspi$, it may happen that $\Delta \phi_{\rm{ac}} = 0$, in which case its logarithm is still equal to $-\infty$.
 However, very importantly, there is at most one possible finite value for $\rmh_{\bspi}(\phi)$ once we know that $\tr_{d_n}\circ \pi_n\to \tau$.